Thoughts On Clarity

 That said, here are my thoughts on clarity.
 I love you all.

-This month I will be three years and four months sober.
+This year I will be four years sober.
 I’ve thought a lot about what made the difference for me on my last Day One, versus the hundreds of prior Day Ones, and part of the answer is a piece of clarity that was delivered to me by my brother.

 For a long time—maybe since I was sixteen—I knew that my drinking wasn’t “normal.”
 It wasn’t necessarily about the way I drank, which often appeared to be fine, and didn’t necessarily interfere with my life until much later, but the way it made me feel.
 I had this sense that I liked it a little too much, that my intent when I drank was a little too…something.

 Fast forward twenty years, to the night of my mom’s 60th birthday party.
 My brother had flown into town from Colorado and we all had thrown my mom a surprise party.
 I had drunk the day and night before, again.
 And the following is an excerpt from my book recounting a conversation with my brother outside the party.

 The party was a big success, and although she’d suspected something was up, she hadn’t guessed the magnitude of what we pulled off.
 She was thrilled to see so many friends and have her babies and Alma near.
 Derek, Joe, Jenny and I were relieved to have (mostly) pulled it off.
 The food was excellent and the drinks were flowing, as usual.
 My family did know how to throw a classy party, that’s for sure.
 I, on the other hand, was miserable—though I put my best face on, for as long as I could.
 Aside from being physically hungover with a trembling lump of anxiety lodged in my throat and a rock of shame in my gut, I was embarrassed, demoralized and just…so…fucking…tired.